Imperial College Faculty of Engineering

-The Faculty of Engineering is the engineering school of Imperial College London, and one of the three main faculties the college.
-It was formed in 2001 from the former City and Guilds College and the Royal School of Mines—two of the three original constituent colleges of Imperial College when the latter was formed in 1907.
-The faculty is ranked as the top engineering school in the UK in the 2021 Research Excellence Framework.
+The Faculty of Engineering is one of four faculties of Imperial College London, in London, England.
+Imperial's Faculty of Engineering was formed in 2001, from two of the universities constituent colleges - the Royal School of Mines (established in 1851) and City and Guilds College (established in 1881).
+The faculty is ranked as the top engineering institute in the UK in the 2021 Research Excellence Framework.

 The faculty is located at Imperial's main South Kensington campus, where teaching and research take place.

 The faculty offers undergraduate Bachelor's and Master's of Engineering courses, as well as postgraduate courses leading to MSc, MRes and doctoral degrees.
 Undergraduates studying at faculty departments obtain the appropriate associateship according to their course, either the Associateship of the City & Guilds of London Institute (ACGI) or the Associateship of the Royal School of Mines (ARSM) depending on the historic association of their department.

 History

 Royal School of Mines

 Royal School of Mines was established in 1851, as the Government School of Mines and Science Applied to the Arts.
 The School developed from the Museum of Economic Geology, which had provided some student places for the study of mineralogy and metallurgy.
 The Museum of Practical Geology and the Government School of Mines and Science Applied to the Arts opened in a purpose-designed building in Jermyn Street in 1851.
 The officers of the Geological Survey became the lecturers and professors of the School of Mines.
 The Royal College of Chemistry was merged into it in 1853, and the name changed in 1863 to the Royal School of Mines.
 The school moved to South Kensington in 1872, and in 1907 was incorporated into Imperial College of Science and Technology, retaining its own identity as a constituent college.
 The school moved to a new building designed by Sir Aston Webb, which was completed in 1913.